vikramezhil/DroidSpeech/README.md

 # DroidSpeech
-Android library for continuous speech recognition.
+Android library for continuous speech recognition with localizations.

 <b>Supports from Android SDK version 16 and above</b>.